 \section{Introduction}

-This study aims at systematizing approaches that predict failures in wind turbines at least two days in advance.
-This requirement is common among wind turbine operators, see, e.g., the wind energy challenge raised by Energias de Portugal~\cite{EDP2018}.
-This is in line with the fact that powerful wind turbines are big and complicated structures with high repair and downtime costs, and require skilled personnel and special equipment for maintenance.
-Therefore, it takes some time to decide which repair team is needed and which spare parts need to be found and delivered.
-Moreover, the minimal required prediction time may further increase because there is a trend to have bigger and more powerful wind turbines~\cite{wiser2021expert}.
+\IEEEPARstart{T}{his} study aims to systematize approaches to long-term failure forecasting in wind turbines and identify the key factors that enable such predictions.
+We start defining long-term forecasts as predictions made at least two days in advance -- a requirement commonly observed among wind turbine operators, see, e.g., the wind energy challenge raised by Energias de Portugal~\cite{EDP2018}.
+This requirement aligns with the fact that powerful wind turbines are large and complex structures with high repair and downtime costs.
+Their maintenance requires skilled personnel and specialized equipment, making it necessary to allocate time for deciding which repair team to deploy and finding and delivering the required spare parts.
+This minimal required prediction time may further increase due to the ongoing trend towards larger and more powerful turbines~\cite{wiser2021expert}.

-Apart from the prediction time, the size of the available dataset may also influence the outcome.
+The size of the available dataset may significantly influence the analysis approach and its outcome.